Celtics-Engine/Celtics-Docs/Design Document.md

 - Linked to S3 for identification of the asset model
 - Linked to cognito for authentication
 - Linked to DynamoDB for data model

+### 5. Continues Deployment [AWS]
+- Deployment will be handled by AWS Amplify
+- Amplify push cmd will be used to deploy the application to either production or development
+- Cloudformation will be used to create the necessary resources for the application